 This solution is only temporary, but it allows you to receive a BSN and continue setting up everything else that is involved with moving to the Netherlands.

-If you’re moving to the Netherlands for less than four months (and aren’t just a tourist travelling around) then you still need to register as a non-resident in an RNI municipality.
+If you’re moving to the Netherlands for less than four months (and aren’t just a tourist travelling around), then you still need to register as a non-resident in an RNI municipality.

 To find out which municipalities you can register at as a non-resident, here’s a government list.

-Let’s say you’ve managed to figure it all out — you have your BSN, you’re a registered citizen, everything is in order — but you’re about to change your address.
+Let’s say you’ve managed to figure it all out — you have your BSN, you’re a registered citizen, and everything is in order — but you’re about to change your address.

-Also, it’s for your own sake — the last thing you want is for any important letters to go missing (something you can get fined for.
+Also, it’s for your own sake, as the last thing you want is for any important letters to go missing — something you can get fined for.

 If you’re looking to romanticise your life by dropping everything at once and dashing off to a different region/country — then just make sure to pop into your local municipality office during the montage.

 If you leave the Netherlands without telling anyone in the municipality, the municipality is going to assume you’re still living there.

-A letter will be sent to your address informing you of which health insurance you are receiving and then voila!
+A letter will be sent to your address informing you of which health insurance you are receiving, and then voila!
 You will be expected to pay the bill.

 How do I deregister from my local municipality?

 Sometimes this process can be done in writing.
-You can send a letter listing the names of your family members who will be leaving, your old and new address and a copy of valid I.D.
+You can send a letter listing the names of your family members who will be leaving, your old and new addresses, and a copy of a valid I.D.

 In other cases, you and any other departing family member above the age of 16 must fill out a form and report to the municipality in person.

 This means that in some cases, you must deregister no more than five days before you leave the Netherlands.
 We recommend you check your local municipality’s website for any notice period.

 Here’s some contact information.
 With 355 municipalities in the Netherlands, we can’t list every single one, but here are some of the main hotspots for expats.

-|TIP: If your municipality isn’t listed, just Google “[city name] registration” or “[city name] gemeente.”
+Tip: If your municipality isn’t listed, just Google “[city name] registration” or “[city name] gemeente.”